Step 1. Identify the company you want to research.

 Example, to browse sources that might have info on Google’s industry, I can use the NAICS code 518111.
 I can click on 51—Information, then 518-Data processing, hosting, and related services.
 That’s where my number ends, telling me that this site can only find resources that get as specific as 518-Data processing, hosting, and related services.

-Step 8.
-Search for local businesses by NAICS code with ReferenceUSA.
+Step 6.
+Search for local businesses by keyword or NAICS code with ReferenceUSA.

 Unlike public companies, private companies do not have to share any data.
 However, some do share some information.
 ReferenceUSA is a good place to find that data.
 Search by company name, address, or NAICS code.